danielkpodo/postman_crash_course/Readme.md

 - Once it is created you do not need to click, when something goes bad you will get a notification
 - When we have created this monitor essentially we have shared this collection with postman, so we need to set accessToken in the initial value
 - When something fails in the automation runner it is simply regarding something that has not being checked

+### NEWMAN

+- Newman is a cli tool that can take up all collection, run it and generate a report
+- To get access to the collection data, you need to export collection as json or use a public link
+- After exporting json file: in terminal, `newman run books.postman_collections.json`

+#### HTML REPORTS WITH NEWMAN